ajmorton/advent_of_code/2024-pypy/Thoughts.md

 # Day 18 - RAM Run
 That seemed very straight forward..
 I think it was a trap for people predicting part 2 and trying to find a path while the blocks fall

+# Day 19 - Linen Layout
+functools.cache == 💪
+Not much clean needed today I expect. probably merge the two can_make subfunctions and get down to 5ms.
+Small stumble calling can_make in my can_make2 function that cost a few minutes.